-This bridge includes through truss spans and a deck plate girder span that are presumed to date to ca. 1913.
-Their also is a series of stone arch approach spans that predate the rest of the bridge and date to the 1850s.
+This bridge includes through truss spans and a deck plate girder span that date to 1913.
+There also is a series of stone arch approach spans that predate the rest of the bridge and date to the 1850s.

 As a riveted three span through truss bridge, this bridge is an impressive bridge in that respect alone.
 However, the long approach system at the western end of the bridge, a series of over a dozen stone arch spans, is just as significant and impressive as the main truss spans.
 The eastern end of the bridge also has a deck plate girder approach span.